Antily15503/Arybin/content/Forbidden Arts of Mistforcers/Aljefecks ie Jezcke- edcionzes III.md

 #### Introduction
 The so called "art" of Mistforce is a powerful form of magical control.
 To wield power itself, and utilize it to corrupt and destroy anything deemed "evil" or "the enemy" is at the core of Mistforce.
 All mistforcers are born with a certain level of affinity with the mist, which separates ordinary people from mistforcers.
 This affinity allows someone to channel the mist, either through their body, their blood, or their skin.

 However, within the broader label that is Mistforcers, each mistforcer can be classified based on their type of attunement, and how powerful their mist channeling ability is.
+There are three main classifications, and some of them more dangerous than others.

+#### Skin Mistforcers
+Skin Mistforcers, called [[Arcane Wielder]] by the more learned tongue, are Mistforcers who can
+- can only manipulate the mist through their touch and their weapons, not by themselves
+#### Body Mistforcers
+- Can manipulate the mist through their touch and body.
+Often wears different metals to utilize the mist around them, and manipulates mist away from their core organs to avoid being corrupted and killed by the mist.
+#### Blood Mistforcers
+- Can manipulate the mist, absorb the mist, and release the mist temporarily in safe regions.
+The most dangerous but most powerful form of Mistforcers.